oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 #donwload openjdk-11.0.2_linux-x64_bin.tar.gz
 ```
 If you have an issue with the Open JDK version you are running, you can file an issue on GitHub and supply us with additional information and
-we can take a look at it.
+we can look at it.
 We validate the Open JDK Java version during deployment when running the command `makebootconfig`.
 If you see this error:

 ````
 N/A JDK is not supported.
 Please use a Java version equal to or newer than the following recommended versions: